skifahrer/bbg-shop/README.md

 - every request that is related to user data contains JWT token in header and is authorized via JWT guard
 - api documentation can be found on `/api/` route which is automatically generated from code by Api Platform.
 Documentation is swagger based and can be used for testing API endpoints.

+## Development
+If you are going to develop this application, you need to have installed Symfony CLI, Composer and Docker on your machine.
+I recommend running the app localy in watch mode with Symfony CLI and database via docker compose.

-## Database structure
+### Database structure
 For DB structure see `src/Entity` folder.
 We use Doctrine ORM for setting up the database structure.
 This approach has advantage of having schema on one place and everything is generated from it.
 Generating migrations is done through Symfony CLI.
 ![Database Diagram](/public/images/db.svg)

 Our DB has simple structure:
 `User` can have multiple `Cart`, multiple `Checkout` and multiple `Order`.
 `Cart` can have only one `User`, but can contain multiple `ItemQuantity` and can be part of one `Checkout`.
 `Checkout` can have only one `Cart` and one `User`.
 It has also `Shipping` and `Invoice` `Address`.
 `Order` can have only one `User` and can contain multiple `ItemQuantity`.
 It has also `FinalPrice` and `Shipping` and `Invoice` `Address`.
 It is similar to `Checkout` but it is immutable, and contains maximum data.
 `ItemQuantity` can have only one `Product` with its quantity.
 It can be part of one `Cart` and one `Order`.

-## Development
-If you are going to develop this application, you need to have installed Symfony CLI, Composer and Docker on your machine.
-I recommend running the app localy in watch mode with Symfony CLI and database via docker compose.

 ### Structure of the app